richchapler/AzureSolutionsDocumentation/docs/Infrastructure_DataExplorer_DataConnection.md

 * Confirm values on the resulting "**Custom deployment**" >> "**Deploy from a custom template**" page, **Basics** tab
 * Click "**Review + create**", confirm configuration settings on the resulting page, and then click **Create**

-### Step 2: Specify Container
+### Step 3: Specify Container
-In this step, we will update the deployed Data Connection to specify a container
+In this step, we will update the deployed Data Connection to specify a container.

 Complete the following steps: